line/ts-remove-unused/README.md

   -v, --version            Display version number
 ```

-The CLI will respect the `tsconfig.json` for loading source files.
+ts-remove-unused's behavior heavily depends on your `tsconfig.json`.
+TypeScript's compiler internally holds the list of project files by parsing relevant rules such as `include` and `exclude`. ts-remove-unused scans through this list and searches for references to determine if an export/file is "unused".
+You may need to maintain/update your `tsconfig` so that the list of files is the right set.

-Here's an example of using the cli.
-Make sure to skip your entrypoint file.
+Here's an example of using the CLI.
+Your entry point file must be skipped or else every file will be removed.

 ```bash
 npx @line/ts-remove-unused --skip 'src/main\.ts'
 ```

 ⚠️ THIS COMMAND WILL DELETE CODE FROM YOUR PROJECT.
 Using it in a git controlled environment is highly recommended.
-If you're just playing around use `--check`
+If you're just playing around use `--check`.

 ### Check